-- Pack the jar with the beans, garlic and dill.
+- Pack the jar with the beans and garlic and dill.
 Add the culture (if you’re using it) and fill the jar with water, leaving 1″ of headroom at the top of the jar.

-- Use a weight to make sure that the beans are not exposed to the air.
+- Use a weight to make sure that the beans remain below the brine.

-- Place the jar somewhere dark (a kitchen cupboard is perfect) to ferment at room temperature for 2-3 days.
+- Place the jar somewhere dark (a kitchen cupboard is perfect) to ferment for 2-3 days.
 After 3 days the beans will be fermented but still crisp.
 However, if you like soft beans then these beans can be left to ferment for several months.

 - Store in the refrigerator and eat within 1 month.

 - Green beans don’t need a starter.
 However, if you want to make a quick ferment use whey, sauerkraut juice or a purchased vegetable starter (affiliate link).
 If you use a starter don’t ferment for longer than 3 days.

 - If you are doing a short, 3-day ferment, then just pack the beans into a wide-mouth mason jar and use a smaller, jam jar, as a weight.
 This recipe is designed for a pint-sized jar but will fit more easily in a quart jar.